DataDog/documentation/content/en/serverless/step_functions/installation.md

 To manage the APM traced invocation sampling rate for serverless functions, set the `DD_TRACE_SAMPLE_RATE` environment variable on the function to a value between 0.000 (no tracing of Step Function invocations) and 1.000 (trace all Step Function invocations).

-The dropped traces will not be ingested into Datadog.
+The dropped traces are not ingested into Datadog.

 ## Link Step Functions with your AWS Lambda traces